iridescent-dev/iap-swift-lib/README.md

 ```

 ## Purchasing
-The purchase process is generally a little bit more involving that people would expect.
+The purchase process is generally a little bit more involving than most people would expect.
 Why is it not just: purchase &rarr; on success unlock the feature?

 Several reasons:
 - In-app purchases can be initiated outside the app